 Close encounters of the soft kind

 Adjacent to the Zambezi landscape, an African-inspired village waits for visitors willing to come close to its friendly residents.
 Among them are the small-in-stature dwarf shorthorn cattle and red river hogs with their unique, paintbrush-esque ears.
-A common favourite are dwarf goats and sheep, waiting for young adventurers to enter their enclosure and pet them.
+A common favourite are pygmy goats and sheep, waiting for young adventurers to enter their enclosure and pet them.

 Café Kifaru - Delicious food and African ambience

 Welcome to Africa!
 Peackocks saunter between the tables while a rhinoceros looks on from the adjacent riverbank.
 This is Café Kifaru!
 Enjoy Mama Wambule's specialties in this Africa-themed restaurant.

 - Zambezi Burger grilled on an open fire